 Intentional disregard of payee statement requirements.
-If any failure to provide a correct payee statement (Form W-2) to an employee is due to intentional disregard of the requirements to furnish a correct payee statement, the penalty is \$250 per Form W-2 with no maximum penalty.
+If any failure to provide a correct payee statement (Form W-2) to an employee is due to intentional disregard of the requirements to furnish a correct payee statement, the penalty is \$530 per Form W-2 with no maximum penalty.

+Civil damages for fraudulent filing of Forms W-2.
 If you willfully file a fraudulent Form W-2 for payments that you claim you made to another person, that person may be able to sue you for damages.
 If you are found liable, you may have to pay \$5,000 or more in damages.
 You may also be subject to criminal sanctions.